chengchengzheng/week4/README.md

 Below, you'll find a basic implementation of the K-means clustering algorithm.
 This serves as a foundational understanding and a starting point for applying the algorithm to your specific data analysis tasks.

+In Google Colab, the script mounts Google Drive using drive.mount(‘/content/drive’) for seamless access to the dataset.
+In addition, Rasterio and netCDF4 for geospatial raster data are mounted to process large-scale scientific data.

+The script generates 100 random number data points using scikit-learn, initialises a K-means model with four clusters, and assigns a value to each point using kmeans.fit(X).
+The scatterplot visualises the clusters with colour-coded points and the calculated centroids are marked with black dots.
+The scatterplot displayed via plt.show() illustrates how K-means groups data for pattern recognition and segmentation.

 ```python
 from google.colab import drive